 To better understand what a commercial loan is, let’s look at a few examples from the major banks in Australia.

 With one bank, the minimum loan amount is $250,000, and the terms are from one to 25 years.
 They offer commercial loans at fixed and variable rates, with an optional redraw on the variable rate option.
 The loan can be secured with residential, commercial or rural property.

 Another bank offers these loans starting at $1 million.
 Fixed and variable rate and principal and interest repayment options are available with this loan, with terms from one year to 15 years.
 The loan can be secured with a residential, commercial or rural property, or business assets.
 Flexible repayment options enable the business to match repayments with fluctuations in cash flow.

 In addition to the interest rate, these types of loans have fees attached.
 This usually includes an establishment fee which is typically around $250.

 Banks will require at least two years of financial statements as part of the application process.
-Given this requirement, a this typel of loan won’t be an option if you want funding to start a new business.
+Given this requirement, this type of loan won’t be an option if you want funding to start a new business.

-With high minimum loan amounts, these forms of commercial lending are not suitable for small businesses needing funding requirements in the five-figure or lower six-figure range to improve cash flow.
+With high minimum loan amounts, these forms of commercial lending are unsustainable for small businesses needing funding requirements in the five-figure or lower six-figure range to improve cash flow.